Use iPhone Spotlight Search to Find Apps, Get Reminders, News and More

 The Search function on your iPhone gets results from your apps but also from the Internet, from Maps and Contacts and more.

 Most of the experts and resources call this function Spotlight Search.
 But when you view Apple documentation, they just refer to it as iPhone Search.
-In this Nugget, we’ll show you what it can do and you can call it what your want!.
+In this Nugget, we’ll show you what it can do.
+And we will call it Spotlight Search.

-To use Search swipe down from the center of the Home screen.
+To use Spotlight Search swipe down from the center of the Home screen.
 You can also think of it as pulling down from a blank space in the middle of the Home screen.
-Try to place your finger on the exact center of the iPhone Home screen without tapping an icon and gently swipe/pull down to the button of the screen.
+Try to place your finger on a blank spot of the iPhone Home screen without tapping an icon and gently swipe/pull down to the button of the screen.

 Practical uses for search:

 - Find apps that are “lost.”